Rzepin train disaster: Cause

-According to Allied sources as reported by the Associated Press, the accident was caused by a General loading his automobile on a flatcar in the middle of the train, against the advice of railway staff.
+According to Allied sources as reported by the Associated Press, the accident was caused by an unnamed high-ranking officer (a general) loading his automobile on a flatcar in the middle of the train, against the advice of railway staff.
 The train consequently derailed on a curved section of track, and fell into a lake.

 Robert A.D.
 Ford, a diplomat at the Canadian embassy in Moscow, travelled the line the following week and saw a heavy military and police presence at stations en route.
 He attributed this to the disaster being blamed on Polish guerrillas.
 This cause was also cited by the United Press agency, which stated "Allied officials" had received reports that anti-communist Polish Partisans had sabotaged the tracks.

 The Blue Express train, which was used by Soviet officials, had previously featured in accusations by the Soviets of attempted anti-communist sabotage.
 From 20 July 1952, the CIA noted that the Blue Express was rerouted through Czechoslovakia, possibly due to sabotage activity in Poland.